 Welcome home!
 We're excited that you want to learn more about us.
 Good Housekeeping is an iconic brand with a pretty cool history.
 Get this: The very first print issue of GH came out in 1885.
 In it, the editor wrote that the brand's mission would be “about equal proportions of public duty and private interest."
-That still rings true today — with more than 1,200 editions under our belts, two decades of sharing daily tips and news online, and 137 years of testing behind every product we recommend.
+That still rings true today — with more than 1,200 editions under our belts, two decades of sharing daily tips and news online and 137 years of testing behind every product we recommend.

 Powered by Inspiration, Backed by Science

-Inside the century-old Good Housekeeping Institute, our editors, engineers, scientists, and product analysts work hard to serve our readers as a go-to resource for almost everything in their lives, highlighting trusted expert advice and the best-tested products you can buy.
+Inside the century-old Good Housekeeping Institute, our editors, engineers, scientists and product analysts work hard to serve our readers as a go-to resource for almost everything in their lives, highlighting trusted expert advice and the best-tested products you can buy.

 Some pretty awesome accomplishments, right?
 That only scratches the (polished) surface of what we do.
-These days, it's our mission to keep delivering that same tried-and-trusted advice for everything you care about (and purchase) in your home and life.
-Our editorial team is dedicated to making Good Housekeeping the most trusted authority in the world for delicious triple-tested recipes, genius innovations, style-savvy solutions, compelling real-life stories, and best-in-class products — all backed by the science of the GH Labs.
+These days, it’s our mission to keep delivering that same tried-and-trusted advice on everything you care about (and purchase) in your home and life.
+Our editorial team is dedicated to making Good Housekeeping the most trusted authority in the world for delicious triple-tested recipes, genius innovations, style-savvy solutions, compelling real-life stories and best-in-class products — all backed by the science of the GH Labs.

 Why Trust Us?

-In addition to regularly consulting our go-to health, beauty, and home experts for insights and analysis, we also rely on the expertise of our in-house engineers, analysts, nutritionists, and product experts in the Good Housekeeping Institute.
+In addition to regularly consulting our go-to health, beauty and home experts for insights and analysis, we also rely on the expertise of our in-house engineers, analysts, nutritionists and product experts in the Good Housekeeping Institute.
 Read more about how we test products.

 GoodHousekeeping.com participates in various affiliate marketing programs, which means we may get paid commissions on products purchased through our links to retailer sites.
-However, every product featured on GoodHousekeeping.com is independently researched, tested, or editor-approved.
-We always put the consumer first and only recommend products that we stand behind.
-The merchandise featured on our site is always driven by editorial and product testing standards, not by affiliate deals or advertising relationships.
+However, every product featured on GoodHousekeeping.com is independently researched, tested or editor-approved.
+We always put the consumer first and recommend only products that we stand behind.
+The merchandise featured on our site is always driven by editorial and product-testing standards, not by affiliate deals or advertising relationships.

-Though Good Housekeeping is supported in part by advertising, our content is produced independently and held to rigorous standards of quality, accuracy, and integrity.
+Though Good Housekeeping is supported in part by advertising, our content is produced independently and held to rigorous standards of quality, accuracy and integrity.
 In some cases, sponsors may be allowed input regarding broad concepts, but they hold no material influence over the end product.
 Content created in partnership with advertisers is clearly marked as such.

 Editor in Chief & Editorial Director, Hearst Lifestyle Group